SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Experiments

 (b) \emph{Scaling factor $\alpha$}.
 As elucidated in \cref{sec:implementation}, we introduce a scaling factor $\alpha\!=\!\mu \cdot N/M$ (\cref{eq:overall_loss}) to mitigate the risk of overfitting.
 This measure is primarily due to memory and training environment limitations, which restrict the feasible batch size and $\mu$, when $M \gg N$.
 In the test configurations detailed in \cref{tab:alpha}, the ratio $M/N$ is about $30$ for CIFAR and $67$ for STL10-LT.
 An insufficient $\mu$ results in a disproportionately high number of labeled data within a mini-batch, potentially leading to overfitting.
 Hence, we incorporate the $\alpha$ to balance the losses between labeled and unlabeled data.
 Our empirical findings demonstrate that the use of this simple parameter $\alpha$ can significantly enhance model performance, particularly STL10-LT, where there is a substantial disparity between the sizes of labeled and unlabeled data.

 \paragraph{Hyperparameter Sensitivity.}

 As outlined in \cref{sec:setup}, we discover that reducing the threshold value improves performance for the CIFAR100-LT dataset.
 The rationale behind adjusting the confidence threshold is based on the observation that an increase in the number of classes typically results in a corresponding decrease in the confidence of the predictions.
 Consequently, it becomes necessary to lower the threshold to accommodate this change in confidence levels.
-A sensitivity analysis regarding the threshold value is presented in \cref{fig:threshold} of \cref{sec:more_exp}.
+Sensitivity analysis regarding the threshold value is presented in \cref{fig:threshold}.
 It is consistently observed across different settings that the optimal performance is achieved when the threshold is set at $t=0.2$ and $t=0.95$ for the CIFAR100-LT and CIFAR10-LT, respectively.
+Moreover, to compare with ACR, we also conduct a sensitivity analysis of the confidence threshold $t$ for ACR.
+The results in \cref{fig:threshold_ACR} of \cref{sec:more_exp} demonstrate that lowering the threshold does not improve performance for ACR.

 \paragraph{Visualization of Estimation Quality.}